Designations Congruent with Things: A Correspondence In Two Parts

 Redact that.

 Dear Mako, I’m sorry I haven’t written to you yet.
 I’m an insensitive jerk, as we both know, and I can’t read yet.
 I hope you’re doing well.
 My eyes are improving.
 I saw your picture on the front page of the Times this morning, you looked good.
 I like the red hair.
-End one era, start a new one.
+End one era, start a new.

 Redact that.

-Dear Mako, today I went apartment hunting with my colleague of nine years and he had to drag me out of the first place we saw because I panicked when I couldn’t look towards the Pacific, where the breach used to be.
+Dear Mako, today I went apartment hunting with my colleague of nine years and he had to drag me out of the first place we saw because I panicked when I couldn’t look towards the Pacific, where the Breach used to be.
 I’m sure he had a great time.
 I know I did.
 Now we have a new realtor, and Dr. Geiszler does not go on apartment hunting trips.

 Redact that.